BruceJillis/fp.py/README.markdown

 	infinite x = cons x (infinite x);
 	main = hd (tl (infinite 4))

-If updating is implemented, then this program will execute in fewer steps than if not, because the evaluation of id1 is shared.
+If updating is implemented, then this program will execute in fewer steps than if not, because the evaluation of `id1` is shared.

 	main = let id1 = I I I in id1 id1 3

-We should test nested let expressions too:
+We should test nested `let` expressions too:

 	oct g x = let h = twice g in let k = twice h in k (k x);
 	main = oct I 4

-The next program tests letrecs, using 'functional lists' based on the earlier definitions of cons, nil, etc.
+The next program tests `letrec`'s, using 'functional lists' based on the earlier definitions of `cons`, `nil`, etc.

 	infinite x = letrec xs = cons x xs in xs;
 	main = hd (tl (tl (infinite 4)))